s-nlp/parallel_detoxification_dataset/README.md

 - Task 1: detoxified paraphrase generation;
 - Task 2: content preservation check of obtained results from Task 1;
 - Task 3: toxicity check of obtained results from Task 1;

+The crowdsourcing was conducted with [Toloka.ai](https://toloka.ai) crowdsourcing platform.

 Here you can see the schematical illustration of the collection pipeline: